Cristanne Miller: Emily Dickinson

 Miller established herself as a scholar of Emily Dickinson with the publication in 1987 of Emily Dickinson: A Poet's Grammar.
 This was reviewed positively in Nineteenth-Century Literature.
 According to Tom Paulin's review in the London Review of Books, "Miller works from the assumption that Dickinson sees herself 'oppositionally, defining her position in the world negatively, by distance from some social construct or law'.
 And Miller shows how those negations have a constructive role."
-Since 1987, Miller has published several other influential authored or edited books on Dickinson including Reading In Time: Dickinson in the Nineteenth Century (University of Massachusetts Press, 2012) and the monumental edition of Dickinson's poems, Emily Dickinson's Poems: As She Preserved Them (Harvard University Press, 2016).
-She completed a new edition of Dickinson’s complete letters, co-edited with Domhnall Mitchell, published by Harvard University Press in April 2024.
+Since 1987, Miller has published several other influential authored or edited books on Dickinson including Reading In Time: Dickinson in the Nineteenth Century (University of Massachusetts Press, 2012) and the monumental edition of Dickinson's poems, Emily Dickinson's Poems: As She Preserved Them (Harvard University Press, 2016), which received the Modern Language Association award for Best Scholarly Edition.
+She completed a new edition of Dickinson’s complete letters, co-edited with Domhnall Mitchell: The Letters of Emily DIckinson (Harvard University Press, The Belknap Press, 2024).
+It appeared on many "best books" lists for 2024.
+The Selected Letters of Emily Dickinson (also co-edited with Domhnall Mitchell) will appear in March 2027 (Harvard University Press, The Belknap Press).